Bootstrap

 cd fu

-To release-build a self-verifying compiler, run:
+To release-build a self-verifying compiler:

 ./release-safe